What is the Umoja-UBAKA Student Success Community?

 - Meet with Umoja counselor at least 2 times a semester

 - Attend at least one college tour per year

 To join Umoja-UBAKA , complete this application: https://laney.umojacommunity.org//content/registration-portal?cid=0

-To enroll in our classes, go the Laney Counseling Department and request Umoja-UBAKA learning community classes.
+To enroll in our classes, go the the Umoja Village (EV2) and request Umoja-UBAKA learning community classes.